ga63yep/hello-world/README.md

 # hello-world
-This is my first and hopefully not last repository
+This is my first and hopefully not last Git-repository